top of page

 Best Option: Bring Cats Indoors

-• Use a quiet room, bathroom, garage, or enclosed porch
+• Use a quiet room, bathroom, garage, or enclosed porch.

-• Provide food, water, and a litter box
+• Provide food, water, and a litter box.

-• Avoid forcing interaction; let the cat settle
+• Avoid forcing interaction; let the cat settle in at its own pace.

 For community cats, even garages, enclosed porches, or utility rooms can offer meaningful protection from wind and cold.